Buying a House with Student Loans in 2024

 Having student loans does not necessarily prevent you from buying a house, but it can make it more challenging.
 When you apply for a mortgage, the lender will assess your financial situation, including your income, credit score, and debt-to-income (DTI) ratio.

-Are student loans included in debt-to-income ratio?
+Do student loans count in debt-to-income ratio?

 Yes, student loans are included in your debt-to-income (DTI) ratio when you apply for a mortgage.
 DTI is a calculation that compares your monthly debt payments to your monthly income.
 Mortgage lenders use your DTI to assess your ability to make your monthly mortgage payments.